-There is also a definition of polyhedral product similar to the polyhedral smash product or polyhedral join given above, but using the Cartesian product of spaces.
-In \citep{gitler} the homotopy type of the suspension of such a polyhedral product is given in terms of the polyhedral smash product; here we show that the suspension of a polyhedral join has the same homotopy type as an polyhedral smash product ---this is probably known to experts, but we could not find a published reference. \begin{theorem} If $(\underline{X},\underline{A})=\{(X_1,A_1),\dots,(X_n,A_n)\}$ is a family of pairs of CW-complexes and $(\underline{\Sigma X},\underline{\Sigma A})=\{(\Sigma X_1,\Sigma A_1),\dots,(\Sigma X_n,\Sigma A_n)\}$ the family of their suspensions as pointed pairs, then
+There is also a definition of polyhedral product similar to the polyhedral smash product or polyhedral join given above, but using the Cartesian product of spaces-- this is the space $Z_K(\underline{X},\underline{A})$ we mentioned in the introduction.
+In \citep{gitler} the homotopy type of the suspension of such a polyhedral product is given in terms of the polyhedral smash product; here we show that the suspension of a polyhedral join has the same homotopy type as a polyhedral smash product.